krofax/Fuochat/README.md

-"# Fuochat Social Network Application"
+FuoCat is a Social Network Based Chatting Application, Built with Pure Php and Javascript.
+Contributions are welcome